 - 1 cup canned unsweetened pineapple tidbits, drained and patted dry

 - Coat two 9-in. round baking pans with cooking spray; line with waxed paper.
 Coat waxed paper with cooking spray; set aside.
 In a large bowl, combine the first six ingredients; beat on low speed for 30 seconds.
 Beat for 2 minutes.
 Fold in orange peel.

 - Pour into prepared pans.
-Bake at 350° for 18-24 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 18-24 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks.

 - In a large bowl, combine yogurt and whipped topping.
 In another bowl, combine strawberries and pineapple.